-There are two types of the GMS in the LLC: the ordinary GMS (which are held in terms provided by the company's charter at least once a year); and the extraordinary GMS (other meetings held apart from the ordinary meeting of shareholders).
+LLCs have two types of GMS: the ordinary GMS (which is held in terms provided by the company's charter at least once a year); and the extraordinary GMS (any other meeting held apart from the ordinary meeting of shareholders).
 The company's charter should provide the term for holding the ordinary GMS, whose agenda will include approval of the annual results of business of the company; such a GMS must be held no sooner than two months and no later than four months after the end of financial year.

 The extraordinary GMS can be held under the decision of the executive body of the company and the decision of the board of directors, upon demand of the revision committee, auditor of the company or shareholders who are owners of no less than 10% of the total participatory shares of the company.
-The extraordinary GMS shall be held within 45 days from the date of receipt of the demand for holding the extraordinary GMS by the company.
+The extraordinary GMS shall be held within 45 days from the date of receipt of the demand for holding the extraordinary GMS by the company, but not earlier than 30 days from the date of notifying each participant about the planned extraordinary GMS.

-Most of the matters which refer to the competence of the GMS may be adopted by the majority of votes of shareholders (such as determination of main purposes of company's business, establishment of executive body of the company etc.), whereas certain matters require a super majority approval (1⁄2 of votes) or unanimous resolution of shareholders (e.g. liquidation or reorganisation of the company).
+Most of the matters which refer to the competence of the GMS may be adopted by the majority of votes of shareholders (such as determination of the main purposes of the company's business, establishment of an executive body of the company, etc.), whereas certain matters require a super majority approval (1⁄2 of votes) or a unanimous resolution of shareholders (e.g. liquidation or reorganisation of the company).